top of page

 Directors

-Mr. Benjamin Gerrard is in his first year as Director of Bands at Douglas Anderson School of the Arts, teaching the Wind Symphony, Symphonic Band, Chamber Winds, and AP Music Theory.
+Mr. Benjamin Gerrard is in his second year as Director of Bands at Douglas Anderson School of the Arts, teaching the Wind Symphony, Symphonic Band, Chamber Winds, and AP Music Theory.
 He recently performed with the Wind Symphony as an invited ensemble at the Western International Band Clinic and the Symphony Orchestra at the FMEA President's Concert.
 He completed his Master of Music degree from Baylor University in Waco, TX, studying conducting with Dr. J. Eric Wilson.
 He also studied flute with Dr. Charlotte Daniel and jazz improvisation with Mr. Alex Parker.
 While at Baylor, he played with the Wind Ensemble, including performances at the Southwest Regional CBDNA and Midwest Clinic, and New Music Ensemble.
 He also holds a Bachelor of Music Education with Honors degree from The Florida State University, where he performed with the Marching Chiefs, Symphonic Band, and University Philharmonia.

 Before his studies at Baylor, Mr. Gerrard was the Director of Bands at Merritt Island High School in Brevard County, FL from 2014 to 2021.
 He was responsible for the marching band, three concert bands, two jazz bands, percussion ensemble, and winter guard.
 He is an FMEA Emerging Leader, was on the Brevard County Public Schools Music Leadership Team, and served as District Secretary for FBA District 10.
 He is a guest clinician for middle and high school bands around the state of Florida.

-Mr. Don Zentz, now in his thirty-ninth year of teaching, is an honor graduate of Valdosta State University (Georgia) where he earned BME and MME degrees.
+Mr. Don Zentz, now in his fortieth year of teaching, is an honor graduate of Valdosta State University (Georgia) where he earned BME and MME degrees.
 He has taught instrumental music at every level in education.
 These posts include elementary, middle and high school band director in Georgia and Florida, music professor at the University of North Florida (UNF), Valdosta State University, and Florida Community College at Jacksonville, Georgia Governors Honors Program music faculty, and the Director of Fine & Performing Arts at The Bolles School (Jax, FL).
 Don is in his ninth year at the Douglas Anderson School of the Arts where he serves as the Director of Jazz Studies on the band faculty and teaches a myriad of ensembles that include Jazz Ensemble I & II, Jazz Combo, Symphonic Band, Sax Studio Class, Jazz History, Music Theory, Music History, and prepares the award-winning pit orchestra for Fall musical performances annually.
 His philosophic premise has always been complete and total musicianship,

 Don is in demand as a clinician and adjudicator in both traditional and jazz idioms.
 He has directed the All-State Jazz Bands of Florida, Georgia, Alabama, and Maine as well as the Delaware All-State Symphonic Band.